CharizardtheFireMage/bot/index.md

  - `seen [user]` - Latest data from an user
  - `alts [user]` - List of known alts of an user (Alts detedted from namechanges)
  - `say [text]` - Force to say something
- - `pair [user]` - Make the bot calculate how compatible you are with someone else.

 Dynamic Commands
 ------------

-Dynamic commads are commands saved in a JSON, used for commands that are continuously changing, like forum links or usage stats.
+Dynamic commands are commands saved in a JSON, used for commands that are continuously changing, like forum links or usage stats.
 Commands for using, creating, modifying and deleting dynamic commands are the following:

  - `dyn [cmd]` - To call a dynamic command
  - `wall [cmd]` - To call a dynamic command (with announce / wall)